rodrimati1992/repr_offset_crates/README.md

 # Minimum Rust version

-This crate support Rust back to 1.34.0
+This crate support Rust back to 1.34.0 with only documentation tests, and back to 1.38.0 with all the tests.

-(compiling the `repr_offset` tests on Rust 1.33.0 results in an internal compiler error).
+For some reason, compiling all the tests in Rust versions before 1.38.0 causes the compiler to use an unbounded amount of memory, or overflow the stack.
+(depending on the compiler version).

 # License